 To proceed with the rollout of the SSU, and to start to receive a single monthly cumulative update package containing the SSU and LCU, you will first need to broadly deploy the September 2020 SSU or any later SSU on all Windows 10, version 2004 devices in your organization.

-When are they SSU released?
-Servicing stack updates are released depending on new issues or vulnerabilities.
+Servicing stack updates are released based on the presence of new issues or vulnerabilities.
 On rare occasions will a servicing stack update be released on demand to address an issue impacting systems installing the monthly security update.
 Starting in November 2018 new servicing stack updates will be classified as “Security” with a severity rating of “Critical.”

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.